Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 868,031 people, 318,575 houses or apartments, and a median cost of homes of $169,832, Jacksonville real estate and house prices are near the national average for all cities and towns.
+With a population of 868,031, 318,575 total housing units (homes and apartments), and a median house value of $175,136, Jacksonville real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Jacksonville, accounting for 60.97% of the city's housing units.
 Other types of housing that are prevalent in Jacksonville include large apartment complexes or high rise apartments ( 23.79%), duplexes, homes converted to apartments or other small apartment buildings ( 5.69%), and a few mobile homes or trailers ( 4.81%).

 The most prevalent building size and type in Jacksonville are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 57.67% owning and 42.33% renting.

 There is a lot of housing in Jacksonville built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Jacksonville built between 1940-1969 ( 27.50%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 22.19%).
 There's also some housing in Jacksonville built before 1939 ( 5.17%).